KikeCanCode/java-api-assessment/src/main/java/com/cbfacademy/apiassessment/GratitudeJournalingApi/GratitudeJournalingApiREADME.md

   3. Update a gratitude entry: Modify an existing entry.
   4. Delete a gratitude entry: Remove an entry from the journal

+### Algorithm
+The Gratitude Journaling Api will provide search functionality to enhance user experience and accessibility.
+Specifically, the API will support search capabilities that allow users to query their gratitude entries based on specific criteria such as entry content, topics, and date.

+Users can search by entry content to find specific words or phrases within their journal entries, making it easy to locate particular moments or reflections.
+The search by topic feature enables users to filter entries based on predefined or user-defined tags or categories, facilitating the organisation and retrieval of entries related to specific themes (e.g., "family", "achievements", "health").

+Additionally, the API will allow searches by date, enabling users to find entries from a particular day, month, or date range.
+This functionality is designed to help users easily navigate and reflect on their journaling history, providing a comprehensive tool for personal reflection and growth.